hannestschofenig/draft-tschofenig-emu-pqpake/draft-tschofenig-emu-pqpake.md

 CPaceOQUAKE+ is derived from CPaceOQUAKE, a hybrid symmetric PAKE that sequentially composes CPace and OQUAKE.
 CPace contributes a classical PAKE whose transcript is unconditionally password hiding, while OQUAKE contributes a post-quantum KEM-based PAKE component.
-The sequential composition is part of the CPaceOQUAKE+ design and is not a generic combiner for arbitrary PAKEs.

 EAP-PQPAKE assumes that the server has been provisioned with the CPaceOQUAKE+ password verifiers for the peer.
 The registration procedure used to create those verifiers is specified by CPaceOQUAKE+ and is outside the EAP authentication exchange defined in this document.
-Registration MUST be performed over a channel that authenticates the server and protects the verifier material from modification.
+Registration must be performed over a channel that authenticates the server and protects the verifier material from modification.